paralink-network/paralink-docs/docs/whitepaper/security.md

 To satisfy all kinds of applications, Paralink offers 3 security models with different cost, convenience and security characteristics.

-## Simple Ingress
+## Simple Oracle

-Paralink Nodes can be used as a multi-chain ingress from any 3rd party data source by any developer.
+Paralink Nodes can be used as a multi-chain oracle from any 3rd party data source by any developer.

 **Pros:**